joaoantunes87/OsmRealtimeStorage-Java/README.md

 <h1>Introduction</h1>

-The idea of this project is being an automatic mapper from Realtime Cloud Storage to Plain Old Java Objects ( POJO ) with minimum efforts.
-You only need to define a POJO per Table, which must extends the class ActiveRecord, and configure it using the provide Annotations.
-With this your POJO will gain the following features:
+The idea of this project is being an automatic mapper for Realtime Cloud Storage.
+Mapping automatically the data retrieved from the Storage to Plain Old Java Objects ( POJO ) with minimum effort.
+You only need to define a POJO per Table, which must extends the class ActiveRecord, and configure it using the provided Annotations.
+Once this is done your POJO will gain the following features:

 <ul>
   <li>fetch - retrieve the item from primaryKey and secondaryKey</li>
   <li>delete - delete the item</li>
   <li>save - update or create the item</li>
+  <li>Query Features</li>
 </ul>

 <h1>Concepts</h1>